Animal slaughter: Public attitudes

-Even though around 90% of US adults regularly consume meat, almost half of them appear to support a ban on slaughterhouses: in Sentience Institute’s 2017 survey on attitudes towards animal farming with 1,094 US adults 49% of them "support a ban on factory farming, 47% support a ban on slaughterhouses, and 33% support a ban on animal farming”.
-The 2017 survey was replicated by researchers at the Oklahoma State University, who found similar result.
-They also got 73% of respondents answering “yes” to the question “Were you aware that slaughterhouses are where livestock are killed and processed into meat, such that, without them, you would not be able to consume meat?”.
+Even though around 90% of US adults regularly consume meat, almost half of them appear to support a ban on slaughterhouses: in Sentience Institute's 2017 survey on attitudes towards animal farming with 1,094 US adults 49% of them "support a ban on factory farming, 47% support a ban on slaughterhouses, and 33% support a ban on animal farming".
+The 2017 survey was replicated by researchers at the Oklahoma State University, who found similar results.
+They also got 73% of respondents answering "yes" to the question "Were you aware that slaughterhouses are where livestock are killed and processed into meat, such that, without them, you would not be able to consume meat?".

 In the United States, many public protest slaughters were held in the late 1960s and early 1970s by the National Farmers Organization.
 Protesting low prices for meat, farmers would kill their own animals in front of media representatives.
 The carcasses were wasted and not eaten.
 However, this effort backfired because it angered television audiences to see animals being needlessly and wastefully killed.

 Animal welfare

 There has been controversy over whether or not animals should be slaughtered and over the various methods used.
 Some people believe sentient beings should not be harmed regardless of the purpose, or that meat production is an insufficient justification for harm.

 Religious slaughter laws and practices have always been a subject of debate, and the certification and labeling of meat products remain to be standardized.
 Animal welfare concerns are being addressed to improve slaughter practices by providing more training and new regulations.
 There are differences between conventional and religious slaughter practices, although both have been criticized on grounds of animal welfare.
-Concerns about religious slaughter focus on the stress caused during the preparation stages before the slaughtering, pain and distress that may be experienced during and after the neck cutting and the worry of a prolonged period of time of lost brain function during the points between death and preparation if a stunning technique such as electronarcosis is not applied.
+Concerns about religious slaughter focus on the stress caused during the preparation stages before the slaughtering, pain and distress that may be experienced during and after the neck cutting, and prolonged times to loss of brain function and death if stunning is not applied.